carloscortonc/non-ai-flappybird/README.md

 To decide on the program strategy, I analized what I do when playing this game: when the bird is falling and is about to hit the lower pipe, I jump.
 If the bird's position is lower than the next pipe, I jump until the previous statement applies.
 This makes it a simple strategy:

 - We keep track of the position of the bird and the lower pipe.
 When the bird's position is lower than the latter, we command the program to jump.
 - New pipes are spawning at a certain rate.
-A pipe is relevant (to the point above) until it is further to the left of the bird, at which point we switch on to the next pipe.
+A pipe is relevant until it is further to the left of the bird, at which point we switch on to the next pipe.

 <p align="center">
   <img height="400" src="./images/determine-the-strategy.png">